 Are Foreshore Permits valid during lockdowns?

 As long as Government guidelines permit outdoor exercise, and the PLA has not closed the foreshore to access.
 Check Notices to Mariners for updates.

 How long are permits valid for?

 Adult and junior permits are valid for three years from the date of purchase.
-A monthly permit is valid for one month from the date of purchase.
+A daily permit -- allowing a single visit -- is valid for one month from the date of purchase.